 I learned the importance of always keeping your audience in mind.
 If you are going to produce a good or service, it has to be one that your intended audience will be able to easily use or consume.
 I also learned the value in admitting when I need help or don’t know something.
 Graduate students often believe that we should not admit when we don’t know something, but this prevents us from learning from others and stunts our growth.

-Has your experience in the Demographics Group helped you in your academic studies, given you skills you can use in a future career or helped you to think differently about your academic and/or career path?
+Has your internship experience helped you in your academic studies, given you skills you can use in a future career or helped you to think differently about your academic and/or career path?

 My internship helped me to become more comfortable working in a team (an opportunity that doesn’t come along often for graduate students) and gave me the (very enjoyable) chance to experiment with different writing styles and levels of formality.
 Most of the academic writing I do is quite formal, and it was lots of fun to craft messages with different types of audiences in mind—some of these demanded a more formal style, while others allowed for more flexibility and creativity.